isw-kudos/huddo-docs/docs/boards/howto/attaching-files.md

 ### Deleting a Card that has Attachments

 When you archive a card, the attachments will still be accessible however, if you delete the card permanently then the attachments will also be deleted.

+## Adding Emails as Files

+Huddo Boards is an eml dropzone such that you are able to drag & drop emails out of email programs that support dragging as eml and drop them on an open card in Huddo to upload them as a file.

+### Outlook

+In order to allow Outlook to do this, we are aware of the [Outlook2Web](https://outlook2web.com/) program that can facilitate this.